 H x diam.: 9.5 x 7.3 cm (3 3/4 x 2 7/8 in.)

 Etched on underside of base: "L.C.T./Favrile" (in script) / "24BV"

 Cite this object as

-In addition to Iridescence, this object was previously on display as part of the exhibition Passion for the Exotic: Louis Comfort Tiffany and Lockwood de Forest.
+This object was previously on display as a part of the exhibitions Iridescence and Passion for the Exotic: Louis Comfort Tiffany and Lockwood de Forest.